hackclub/hackclub/workshops/Simple Js Clock/README.md

 ### Setting up your code environment on Repl.it

-[Repl.it](https://repl.it) is an online code editor where you will build your clock today.
+[Repl.it](https://repl.it) is an online code editor where you can build your clock today.
+You don't have to use Repl.it but we suggest you do as it sets everything up for you.

 To get started, go to [https://repl.it/languages/html](https://repl.it/languages/html).
 Your coding environment will spin up in just a few seconds!